 Manage my medication and order prescriptions online

 - Click on the medicine you need to order

 - Simply follow the on-screen instructions

-No more pointless trips to the surgery to pick up your prescription – have it delivered to a pharmacy of your choice or sent to your home in one click… okay maybe two clicks!
+No more pointless trips to the surgery to pick up your prescription – order prescriptions online and have it delivered to a pharmacy of your choice or sent to your home in one click… okay maybe two clicks!

 You can also set up medication reminders via the myGP homepage to ensure you remember to take each medicine as and when you need to.

 Want to learn more about NHS prescription delivery and NHS repeat prescriptions?
 Check out our frequently asked questions below.

 How do I get repeat prescriptions online?

 Repeat prescriptions are available when your doctor wants you to receive access to medication on an ongoing basis, for example, for a long-term condition like high blood pressure or for the contraceptive pill.